dfinity/portal/docs/developer-docs/setup/pulling-canister-dependencies.md

 ```

 :::info
 `dfx deps deploy` always creates the canister with the anonymous identity so that dependencies and application canisters will have different controllers.
-It also always installs the canister in "reinstall" mode so that the canister status will be discarded.
+It also will always install the canister in "reinstall" mode so that the canister status will be discarded.
 :::

 ## Interactive example